Melmar's Prominent Families

 Joanna Wharton Lippincott's 2nd cousin once removed, Edith Wharton's novel The Age of Innocence was made into a movie by Martin Scorcese

-The Age of Innocence was a novel by American author Edith Wharton, published on 25 October 1920 that won the 1921 Pulitzer Prize for Fiction, making Wharton the first woman to win the prize.
+The Age of Innocence was a novel by American author Edith Wharton in 1920.
 In 1993, Martin Scorsese directed a film adaptation, starring Michelle Pfeiffer as Countess Olenska, Daniel Day-Lewis as Archer, and Winona Ryder as May Welland Archer, with Richard E. Grant and Miriam Margolyes.
 Ryder earned an Academy Award nomination and a Golden Globe for her performance, and the film also won the Academy Award for Best Costume Design.

 -